The Sea Of Slumber

 Lee Hadwin

-Lee Hadwin is a 37 year old artist that can only paint when he is asleep.
-He creates portraits of Marilyn Monroe and many other abstract pieces but is not aware of what he has created until he wakes up.
+but is not aware of what he has created until he wakes up.
 Drawing in his sleep since the age of 4 his artistic talents started to emerge around 13-15 years old.
 Lee draws on walls, tables, old newspapers and clothes - with pens, crayons, paints, coal or anything he can get his hands on.
 Over the years his work has become more detailed to the point it is today (seen below).
 I find this thoroughly fascinating to how it is possible and can only imagine the excitement of waking up every morning to see what you have created.

 Lee just amazes, and puzzles me as i do no see how this is possible.
 I will be keeping an eye on his work and researching how this is possible in the future.
+He recently sold his entire collection for 1 million dollars.

 Sleep deprivation

-The lack of sleep has many side effects, the most common are feeling grumpy, fatigue, having a short temper, lack of focus and not working at your best.
-There are far more serious risks worth regular poor sleep, these include obesity, diabetes, heart disease and shortened life expectancy.
-A good sleeping pattern is necessary for a long and healthy life.
+lack of sleep has many side effects, the most common are feeling grumpy, fatigue, having a short temper, lack of focus and not working at your best.
+There are far more serious risks worth regular poor sleep, these

 Eugène Carrière, Sleep, 1897